 Make no bones about it—roofing is hard work.
 There’s no hiding from the elements.
 You can’t be afraid of heights and you need to be pretty fit.
-Before committing to this how to roof a house project, try this: Get out a ladder and climb up onto your roof.
+Before committing to a roofing project, try this: Get out a ladder and climb up onto your roof.
 If you can’t walk around on it comfortably, hire a pro.
 If you passed this first test, go to the lumberyard or home center and throw a bundle of shingles onto your shoulder.
 Imagine yourself carrying that load up a ladder…many, many times.

-If you’re still feeling positive about this how to roof a house at this point, why not give it a shot?
+If you’re still feeling positive about roofing at this point, why not give it a shot?
 You can skip a lot of heavy lifting by having your roofing supplier hoist the shingles onto the roof.
 Be sure you spread the load evenly across the length of the roof’s peak.
-However, don’t have the shingles delivered to the roof if you have two layers of old shingles yet to tear off—it could be too much weight for your trusses.
+However, don’t have the shingles delivered to the roof if you still have two layers of old shingles to tear off—it could be too much weight for your trusses.